PushkarJ/GoogleByQuestionGesture/README.md

 SearchSelectedTextByGesture
 ===========================

-Using an intuitive gesture to web search selected text on a mobile device
+Project for 05899: Special Topics in HCI- Interaction Techniques by Brad Myers, Carnegie Mellon University, Spring 14

-** Project for 05899: Special Topics in HCI- Interaction Techniques by Brad Myers, Carnegie Mellon University, Spring 14
+- Using an intuitive gesture to web search selected text on a mobile device

 Project Team: